ctm/mb2-doc/src/series/2024/wywae.md

 |  4th|    |    |    |  $35|       $35|
 |  5th|    |    |    |     |       $30|

-## Re-entries don't count as separate players
+## Re-entries didn't count as separate players

-Re-entries aren't included in the player count, because the player who is re-entering has already been counted.
-That means it may be possible for you to win Fun Money but not actually win real cash, because the Fun Money payouts _do_ count re-entries.
-I apologize for this discrepancy.
-When I first set up WYWAE I didn't anticipate the complications re-entries would add.
+Re-entries weren't included in the player count, because the player who re-entered had already been counted.
+That means it had been possible for players to win Fun Money but not actually win real cash, because the Fun Money payouts _do_ count re-entries.

 ## The Tournaments

-All five tournaments will be held in February.
-The first will be on Thursday the 1st, then the following two days will each have two tournaments.
+All five tournaments were held in February.
+The first was on Thursday the 1st, then the following two days each had two tournaments.

 The times listed in this table are all in Pacific Standard, since that's the time zone of Las Vegas.

-In the mb2 lobby, the times will be in the time zone your browser is configured for (which&mdash;for most people&mdash;is your local time zone).

 Each of the events in the table below is a link to the appropriate page of the EMBARGO 2024 Structure
 Sheet.

-Although the EMBARGO Structure Sheet will be used as a reference, this series is not sanctioned, endorsed or in any other way sponsored or related to the BARGE organization.
-It is being put on by Craft Poker Co., a completely unrelated corporation.
+Although the EMBARGO Structure Sheet was used as a reference, this series was not sanctioned, endorsed or in any other way sponsored or related to the BARGE organization.
+It was put on by Craft Poker Co., a completely unrelated corporation.

 |Feb.|Time|Event|Players|Winner|